James returns as he and Davis send Lakers by Pacers 122-115 - WTMJ

 TIP-INS

 Lakers: Captured the two-game season series with the Pacers, previously winning 105-100 March 12. … Dennis Schroder returned after missing seven games because of the NBA’s safety and health protocol.
-Schroder finished with 14 points … Alex Caruso, who had been sidelined with sore left foot, was available but Lakers coach Frank Vogel chose to rest him.
+Schroder finished with 14 points Schroder said he is definitely plans to play Sunday. … Alex Caruso, who had been sidelined with sore left foot, was available but the coach chose to rest him.

-Pacers: With Domantas Sabonis sidelined, Goga Bitadze made just his third start of the season. … In his third game back after missing six games with a concussion, JaKarr Sampson scored a Pacers career-high 20 points.
+Pacers: With Domantas Sabonis sidelined, Goga Bitadze made just his third start of the season.
+Bitadze had a team-high seven rebounds. … In his third game back after missing six games with a concussion, JaKarr Sampson scored a Pacers career-high 20 points.
 His previous high with the Pacers was 16.

 PACERS’ INJURIES MOUNT

-The short-handed Pacers took another blow when they had to play without Domantas Sabonis, who injured his left quad against Milwaukee on Thursday night and wasn’t able to go.
+The short-handed Pacers took another blow when forced to play without Domantas Sabonis, who injured his left quad against Milwaukee on Thursday night and wasn’t able to go.

 Indiana has been without Myles Turner (toe) since April 18 and Malcolm Brogdon (hamstring) since April 29.